MRes Primate Biology, Behaviour and Conservation

 Buckley, V and Semple, S (2012) Evidence that displacement activities facilitate behavioural transitions in ring-tailed lemurs.
 Behavioural Processes 90, 433-435

-Candidates should normally hold a minimum of a U.K. lower second-class Honours degree (or equivalent for EU/overseas students) in biological sciences or a related area with sufficient biological anthropology.
+Candidates should normally hold a minimum of a U.K. upper second-class Honours degree (or equivalent for EU/overseas students) in biological sciences or a related area with sufficient biological anthropology.
 Please contact us for advice if you are not sure whether your qualifications are sufficient.

 Tuition / Fees: